-Air flow is very important when storing your soiled Cloth Pads because it allows them to dry out.
-Once your soiled pads have dried out, there is no moisture for bacteria to grow in.
-If your soiled Pads do not get enough air, then they will remain moist which may attract bacteria and odors.
+We recommend storing your soiled Cloth Pads somewhere that they will be able to get a bit of air, for the purpose of drying out.
+Once your soiled Pads have dried out, there is no moisture for bacteria to grow in.
+If your soiled Pads do not get enough air, then they may remain moist which can attract bacteria and odors.

 Good hygiene and a good Cloth Pad wash routine is also extremely important.
 Cloth Pads that are not getting cleaned properly, may give off odors over time.

 It is just as easy as carrying disposables around with you.
 Except instead of throwing them away after use, you store them in a small Cloth Pad Wrapper, or "Wetbag".
 No they aren't going to smell, and nobody is going to know they're there unless you show them.

 The most basic wash recommendation can be broken down into just these 3 steps: